-The Best Guide to No-Cost Whale Spotting with your Gold Coast Kids
+A Guide to No-Cost Whale Spotting on the Gold Coast

 Humpback whales begin their annual migration in Antarctica and are seen in local waters from May to October as they make their way north to warmer seas to calve before returning south again to show off their offspring.
 The elevated natural headlands along the northern NSW and Gold Coast provide excellent land based vantage points where you and the kids can watch their spectacular displays of breaching, tale fluking and fin slapping.